kuopinghsu/callgraph-gen/README.md

 # Limitations

-- Can not generate the call stack for AMR
+- Can not generate the call stack for ARM

 # License
 MIT license